alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 Rather, it simply shifts the cost from CPU, memory, and storage at indexing time to CPU and memory at query time.
 Depending on the application, this can be a worthwhile tradeoff.

-## Locality Sensitive Hashing Models in Elastiknn
+## Locality Sensitive Hashing and Lucene

-### LSH and Elastiknn
+### Hashes and Words are the Same Thing

-This model is particularly compelling with respect to Lucene and Elasticsearch: it allows us to store and search vector hashes just like words in a standard text document.
+The LSH paradigm is particularly compelling with respect to Lucene: we can store and search vector hash values just like words in a standard text document.
-In fact, there is absolutely zero difference in how Lucene handles vector hashes compared to plain old words.
+In fact, there is absolutely zero difference in how Lucene handles vector hashes compared to words.
 Both are serialized as byte arrays and used as keys in an inverted index.

-With that in mind, this section will cover five of Elastiknn's hashing models.

-The models differ in their specific implementation, generally based on the similarity function they approximate, but they all share the same interface:
+The LSH models differ based on the similarity function they approximate, but they all share the same interface:

 > take a vector as input and produce a set of hashes as output.